LeCAD-PEG/SOLPS-GUI/doc/source/howto/input-editor.rst

 B2 editor
 =========

-The B2 editor is a plaintext editor with the addition of having tool tips for parameters and switches for the b2 input files.
+The B2 editor is a plain-text editor with the addition of having tool tips for parameters and switches for the b2 input files.

 When a b2 input file is loaded it loads the tool tips for the file.
 The switches and parameters are highlighted if they are described in the b2input.xml.
 Note that the highlight apply is case sensitive, so a switch might not be highlighted but the highlight pop-up still shows up!

 ``b2input.xml`` schema